sylvinus/regexp-bypass/README.md

 The `regexp` package already has 3 different matchers (NFA, onepass, backtrack).
 One of them is selected depending on the pattern to be matched.

 This proposal adds a [4th matcher](https://github.com/sylvinus/regexp-bypass/blob/master/regexp/bypass.go) named `bypass`.
-It is optimized for fixed-size patterns like `a.ab$` on strings.
+It is optimized for fixed-length patterns like `a.ab$` on strings.
 It provides near constant-time matching whereas the current matchers from `regexp` perform linearly with the size of the input string.
 Performance becomes close to what can be achieved with methods like `strings.Index`.

 Here is a sample benchmark result of `regexp.MatchString("a.ab$", strings.Repeat("a", 1000) + "b")`.
 Full benchmark results are attached at the end of this README.